-Twenty-five years ago on 3 June 1992, the High Court handed down its judgement in the Mabo case.
+On 3 June 1992, the High Court handed down its judgment in the Mabo case.

 Eddie Koiki Mabo (1936–1992) was a Meriam man from the island of Mer (Murray Island) in the Torres Strait.
 His name has become synonymous with Aboriginal and Torres Strait Islander land rights because he was a key plantiff in the Mabo case.

 The High Court's decision challenged the incorrect assumption that Australia was terra nullius (land belonging to no one) in 1788 when Europeans arrived in Australia.
 The case paved the way for native title claims through the Native Title Act 1993.